-In one form or another I have enjoyed radio for many years and now at last am the holder of a full UK Amateur Radio License with the callsign MJ0RZD and in France with F4VPJ.
+In one form or another I have enjoyed radio for many years and am the holder of a full UK Amateur Radio License with the callsign M0RZD and in France with a reciprocal licence giving me the callsign F4VPJ.

 MJ0RZD QSL card (on left) - F4VPJ/p on VHF (right)